civol/HDLRuby/README.md

    end
 ```

-Then, for this program to work, the C code must be compiled to a file named `echo`.
-Please notice that, in the example, the extension is omitted, to allow the system to look for the valid file type (e.g., `.so` for a Linux shared library).

-__Note:__

-The same software file can be used for several different program constructs, however the functions it contains will be unique for the whole device.
+To make this work, you must compile the C code into a file named echo.

+__Note__: The file extension is intentionally omitted so that the system can automatically detect the appropriate format (e.g., .so for a shared library on Linux).

-#### The hardware interface
+#### The hardware Interface

 From the software point of view, the hardware interface consists only of a list of ports that can either be read or written.
 However, the implementation of this interface depends on the language.

 ##### For Ruby

-For ruby, the interface is accessed by requiring the `rubyHDL` library.
-It gives provides the `RubyHDL` module that provides accessors to ports of the program.
+In Ruby, the hardware interface is accessed by requiring the rubyHDL library.
+This library provides the RubyHDL module, which exposes the program's ports as module-level accessors.

-For example, the following program reads on port `inP` and writes the results on port `outP`:
+For example, the following Ruby function reads from the `inP` port and writes the result to the `outP` port:

 ```ruby
 require 'rubyHDL'